 First, apply for the course.
 You can do this in-person at TEFL Campus , or we can send you the application form via email.
 We’ll reply to your application as soon as possible.

-Second, pay a 25% course deposit in order for us to start the paperwork process.
-From that point, it takes roughly 3-4 weeks for the Ministry of Education to issue a letter required for the ED visa application.
+Second, pay a 50% course deposit in order for us to start the paperwork process.
+From that point, it takes 20 days for the Ministry of Education to issue a letter required for the ED visa application.
 Once you have it, you can apply for the ED visa—check with your nearest Thai embassy for processing times.

-Third, pay the remainder of the course balance and start learning Thai!
+Third, pay the remainder of the course balance within 72 hours of receiving your ED visa and start learning Thai!

 Legally, almost anyone 12 years old and older may apply for the ED visa.
 Visa restrictions apply to certain nationals but we’re happy to assist with that on a case-by-case basis.
 As for TEFL Campus’ requirements, we need to know that you’re genuinely interested in learning Thai, and you can speak enough English to communicate with our administrative staff.
 You also need to be open-mined, tolerant of other cultures and personalities, and of sound mind.